scipy/scipy/README.txt

-.. -*- rest -*-

 =================================================
 Developing SciPy
 =================================================

-:Author: Pearu Peterson <pearu@cens.ioc.ee>
-:Modified by: Ed Schofield <edschofield@gmail.com>
-:Modified by: Jarrod Millman <millman AT berkeley.edu>
-:Last changed: $Date$
-:Revision: $Revision$
-:Discussions to: scipy-dev@scipy.org

 ..
 Contents::

-What is SciPY?
+What is SciPy?
 --------------

 SciPy (pronounced "Sigh Pie") is open-source software for mathematics, science, and engineering.
-It includes modules for statistics, optimization, integration, linear algebra, Fourier transforms, signal and image processing, genetic algorithms, ODE solvers, and more.
+It includes modules for statistics, optimization, integration, linear algebra, Fourier transforms, signal and image processing, ODE solvers, and more.
 It is also the name of a very popular conference on scientific programming with Python.

 The SciPy library depends on NumPy, which provides convenient and fast N-dimensional array manipulation.
 The SciPy library is built to work with